RafaPolit/dcs-web-bios/README.md

 - F-15 Eagle
 - MiG-29 Fulcrum

+_NOTE_: This requires [DCS-UPD-SET](https://github.com/RafaPolit/dcs-udp-set) to also be installed in your DCS machine.

 (other modes modules from FC3 are very quickly to implement, request them if you have a favorite FC3 module)

 ## What this project is NOT